-If you do not use Cloud Builder or a CloudFormation template that sets autoscaling, you must create the instances yourself and add them to the load balancer manually using the AWS Management Console or the Amazon Auto Scaling API.
+If you do not use a CloudFormation template that sets autoscaling, you must create the instances yourself and add them to the load balancer manually using the AWS Management Console or the Amazon Auto Scaling API.

 The load balancer and scaling

-If you need more power than one EC2 instance can provide, you can scale out your ArcGIS Server site by creating new instances and placing them under an Amazon Elastic Load Balancer.
+If you need more power than one Amazon Elastic Compute Cloud (EC2) instance can provide, you can scale out your ArcGIS Server site by creating new instances and placing them under an Amazon Elastic Load Balancer.
 All requests to your ArcGIS Server site go through the load balancer, which then evenly distributes the requests to the available EC2 instances.

 The AWS Management Console contains a Load Balancers link, where you can view your existing load balancers and add new ones using a wizard.
 You can add and remove instances from a load balancer at any time by viewing the load balancer properties and updating a series of check boxes next to a list of instance names.

 The ArcGIS Server instances you launch and place beneath the load balancer using the AWS Management Console have no knowledge of each other and cannot be used for actions such as asynchronous geoprocessing or distributed map caching.
-To take full advantage of the architecture in which ArcGIS Server sites communicate with each other, build your site using ArcGIS Server Cloud Builder on Amazon Web Services or an Esri CloudFormation template.
+To take full advantage of the architecture in which ArcGIS Server sites communicate with each other, build your site using the ArcGIS Enterprise Cloud Builder Command Line Interface for Amazon Web Services and an Esri CloudFormation template.

 Monitor your deployment